jordanmccullough/paulrayner.github.com/source/_posts/2012-11-22-new-blog-with-octopress-and-github-pages.markdown

 If you're using rbenv, as I was, then start with http://kvz.io/blog/2012/09/25/blog-with-octopress/

+As Wynn Netherland points out, [Octopress Classic is the new Kubrick][24], so customize your blog.
+Make it your own.
+Friends don't let friends stick with the Octopress default template.
+Take a look at some of the [Octopress "hidden" features][25].

 This started out as a post about installing Octopress, and became something more.

 As Scott Hanselman said in [Your Blog is the Engine of Community][23]: